iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/means_testing.md

 The table below gives an overview of all tangible and intangible assets which are considered when performing means for several transfers.
-A cross indicates that the asset class is not considered and, hence, deducted from the overall assets of a household.
+A cross indicates that the asset class is not considered and, hence, deducted from the overall assets.

 This documentation shall help to understand the composition of the

 {ref}`basic input variable <input_variables>`

-'vermögen_bedürft_bg'.
+'vermögen_bedürft'.
 Despite small differences over the transfers, we decided, for now, to require only one wealth variable as input and use it for all transfers.

+Note that GETTSIM requests wealth on the individual level as input.
+This variable is then aggregated on the respective grouping level for each transfer.
+In most data sets wealth is only measured on the household level and, hence, needs to be split up on the individual level before feeding it into GETTSIM.

 ```{note}
 ALGII = Grundsicherung für Arbeitslose